 Atlanta Veteran Affairs Medical Center

 Dr. Muly has a longstanding interest in structure function relationships within the brain and the relationship between behavior and psychotropic medication exposure to the structure of neural circuits.
 Recently, Dr. Muly has been engaging in research to understand how stress produces long lasting changes in behavior by altering the machinery of neural communication.
 By determining how stress changes the localization of key signaling molecules in a rat model of uncontrollable stress he is seeking to shed light on how stress can induce pathological behavioral states in humans.

 Dr. Muly also practices psychiatry at the Atlanta Veterans Affairs General Mental Health Clinic where he works to help patients with a wide variety of mental illnesses and in particular post-traumatic stress disorder (PTSD).
 His current research focus is an outgrowth of his work with his patients and his desire to better understand the mechanism of PTSD.

 Dr. Muly collaborates extensively with fellow researchers at Emory and the VA including Drs.
-Donald Rainnie, Kerry Ressler, Leonard Howell, John Votaw, Jim Ritchie and Farooq Amin.
+Donald Rainnie, Kerry Ressler, Leonard Howell, John Votaw, and Jim Ritchie.
 In addition he collaborates with a number of researchers outside of Emory, including Dr. Danny Winder of Vanderbilt University and Drs.
 Shao-Ming Lu and Harris Gelbard of the University of Rochester.